jahpd/dslib/README.md

     $ git clone https://www.github.com/jahpd/dslib.git

 If you have windows, i suggest download github application and then download the source code from the application.

 Open PureData, go to _Prefereces_ and then add the properly path search;

 ![http://booki.flossmanuals.net/pure-data/_full/static/PureData-InstallingOSX-osx-install-7-en.png]

 In my machine is something like:

     ~/path/to/dslib/

+Set apply and re-open PD

+## Drums

+An set of pre-built externals

+# FX

+Some generated delay externals by python

 ## Additive